-

 How much money should I bring with me?

 The amount differs per person.
-We recommend that the minimum spending money to bring with you/budget for, in addition to the suggested tips, is the equivalent of $30.00 per person per day.
+We recommend that the minimum spending money to bring with you/budget for, in addition to the suggested tips, is about $30.00 per person per day.

 Keep in mind: